rx-modules/GitMod/README.md

 0. Make sure you have Git installed are you system and available through your $PATH.
 If you are on Windows, it's very likely this mod will fail :(.

-1. Install this Mod along side fabric-language-kotlin
+1. Install this Mod alongside fabric-language-kotlin

 2. Run the server / client to create an empty configuration file `config/gitmod.json`